ijlee2/ember-container-query/.github/ISSUE_TEMPLATE/report-outdated-dependency.md

 Hello!
 Thanks for taking time to make an outdated dependency report.

 Before you make a new issue, please search for similar issues.
-It's possible that someone has made a request for update aleady.
+It's possible that someone has made a request for update already.

 ## List outdated dependencies 🔗